mpvnet-player/mpv.net/docs/manual.md

 https://mpv.io/manual/master/#input

-Before version v7 all bindings and the context menu definition was contained in the input.conf file, which mpv.net created in case it didn't exist.
-This had the disadvantage that mpv.net lost control over all default bindings and the context menu defaults.
-This was unfortunate, v7 introduces a new design fixing it.
+Before version v7 all bindings and the context menu definition were defined in the input.conf file, which mpv.net created in case it didn't exist.
+This had the disadvantage that mpv.net lost control over all default bindings and context menu defaults.
+This was unfortunate, v7 introduces a new bindings and context menu design fixing it.

-In v7 no input.conf file is created, the default bindings and context menu is defined internally. input.conf only contains what is different from the internally defined defaults, so it's the same how mpv is used.
+In v7 no input.conf file is created, the default bindings and context menu is defined internally. input.conf only contains what is different from the internally defined defaults, so it works the same it work with mpv.

-For backward compatibility the old input.conf format with the menu definition using `#menu: ` is still supported.
+For backward compatibility the old input.conf context menu format with the menu definition using `#menu: ` is still supported.
 The new design also allows for a menu customization, in a sub section called `Custom`.
 In input.conf it can be defined like so:

 `Ctrl+a  show-text Test  #custom-menu: Test > Test`

+Users that have their bindings and context menu customized before v7 can easily migrate to the new design by deleting bindings they don't use and remember the shortcut and remove `#menu:` everywhere, it's important to remove `#menu:` everywhere in order to enable the new mode/design.

 Command Line Interface